 The complications of type 2 diabetes are similar to those of type 1 – cardiovascular disease, blindness, nerve damage, and kidney damage.
 In most cases, the disease is managed with lifestyle modifications, including diet control and exercise, alone.
 However, over time, patients with type 2 diabetes will become insulin dependent.
 Once this happens, they have the same projected lifespan and same risk of complications as those with type 1 disease.
 Disturbingly, type 2 diabetes – traditionally called adult-onset diabetes – is being diagnosed in increasingly younger children.

 Although a cure for diabetes has not been found yet, great strides in treating both type 1 and type 2 diabetes have been made.
-For those who do not require insulin injection, diet modification and exercise can be used to help prevent and manage the disease.
-In addition, though it has not yet yielded a cure, the great amount of money invested in research has provided us with invaluable information that has advanced the treatment of diabetes.
-Already we have seen many improvements in the therapies used to treat the disease and in the quality of life and quality of care for those living with the diabetes.
+Though it has not yet yielded a cure, the great amount of money invested in research has provided us with invaluable information that has advanced the treatment of diabetes.
+Already we have seen many improvements in the therapies used to treat the disease and in the quality of life and quality of care for those living with diabetes.
 As innovative projects and dedicated researchers continue to expand our knowledge, the promise of a cure seems closer every day.